 The Artability program provides free expressive arts workshops to the general public to promote mental health in our community.
 Artability workshops provide a safe and supportive space for people to explore their creativity, try something new, and explore a variety of materials and modalities.
 The workshops are also a great way to connect with others, socialize, and build community.
 Artability creates a space for people to tap into the creativity within themselves free of expectations or judgments.
 The arts can be a powerful tool for self-expression, healing, personal growth, and a bit of fun.
 All workshops are designed to be accessible to all, regardless of previous experience or ability.

 We hope that each of you are staying safe and healthy during these uncertain and unprecedented times.
-Due to COVID-19 this spring, we suspended all Artability workshops and made the decision to cancel the Artability Art Show this year.
+Due to COVID-19, we suspended all Artability in-person workshops and made the decision to cancel the Artability Art Show in 2020.

 We know that creativity can be a powerful way to cope and find strength in the face of challenges.
 It is important, perhaps now more than ever, that we take the time to reflect, create, and play through expressive arts.

 As we move forward and strive to adapt to the challenges of COVID-19, we are committed to identifying new and creative ways to offer quality arts programming within this new climate.
-With this in mind, we are excited to announce a number of new initiatives and opportunities.
+With this in mind, we are excited to announce our Artability On-Demand programming.

 The Artability Team

 Our Commitment to Engaged and Rigorous Dialogue and Sustainable Change

 As a community mental health provider, we are comprehensively aware of the trauma that exists in our community, particularly in communities of color and in other historically marginalized groups.
 We will never waver in our commitment to dignity, respect, and acceptance of individuals regardless of race, disability, sexuality, religion, socioeconomic status, or country of origin.
 We will not tolerate discrimination, harassment or violence that targets any individual or cohort, and we support the application of justice.